xunfenghua/plain-nextjs-netlify-demo/README.md

 ## Getting started

-Follow these steps in [USAGE.md](./USAGE.md) to set up this starter template.
+Follow the steps in [USAGE.md](./USAGE.md) to set up this starter template, connect it with Prisma Postgres and deploy to Netlify.

 ## Next steps